The idea of having work in freshman year of college is good. However, it can be disastrous for some students.

 Working during your freshman year of college has great benefits.
 The following are the major ones you can expect:

-If you choose to work during your first year in college, you will be exposed to many opportunities.
+If you choose to work during your freshman year in college, you will be exposed to many opportunities.
 Working at McDonalds will cause you to meet many people.

 It is impossible for you not to meet someone who will offer you an opportunity of a lifetime while serving.
 Life has a way of bringing great people your way if you position yourself.